vEnhance/1802/src/2dflux.typ

 #typesig[
   2D flux is a scalar quantity.
   It's only defined for a vector field in $RR^2$ piercing a closed loop in $RR^2$.
-  (In principle, I can't think of a reason one couldn't define 2D flux for a _path_ in addition to a loop, but I don't think I've ever seen it used.)
 ]
+(In principle, I can't think of a reason one couldn't define 2D flux for a _path_ rather than just a loop, but I don't think I've ever seen it used.)

 The "$90 degree$ clockwise rotation of $bf(r)'(t)$" is so awkward that you can bet people immediately made up a shorthand to sweep it under the rug.